castorini/anserini/README.md

 + [Regressions for FIRE 2012 Monolingual Hindi](docs/regressions-fire12-hi.md)
 + [Regressions for FIRE 2012 Monolingual English](docs/regressions-fire12-en.md)

-## Replication Guides
+## Reproduction Guides

-The experiments described below are not associated with rigorous end-to-end regression testing and thus provide a lower standard of replicability.
+The experiments described below are not associated with rigorous end-to-end regression testing and thus provide a lower standard of reproducibility.
-For the most part, manual copying and pasting of commands into a shell is required to replicate our results.
+For the most part, manual copying and pasting of commands into a shell is required to reproduce our results.

 ### TREC-COVID and CORD-19